xorbitsai/inference/doc/source/user_guide/audit_security.rst

 Audit logging
 =============

-Every API request is recorded as one JSON line in ``<XINFERENCE_LOG_DIR>/audit.log`` (``<XINFERENCE_HOME>/logs`` by default).
+Protected and authenticated API activity is recorded as JSON lines in ``<XINFERENCE_LOG_DIR>/audit.log`` (``<XINFERENCE_HOME>/logs`` by default).
 Files rotate daily (and by size) and are kept for ``XINFERENCE_AUDIT_LOG_RETENTION_DAYS`` days (default 90).

+This is an authentication and security audit trail, not a complete HTTP access log.
+Xinference intentionally excludes ``/v1/audit/*``, ``/v1/cluster/auth``, ``/v1/cluster/ui_config``, ``/status``, and ``/v1/address``; public or bootstrap routes that do not pass through the authenticated audit path may also be absent.

 Each entry contains, among others: